Stars

 Responsive Breakpoints

-Tailwind’s predefined breakpoints such as sm, md, lg, and xl allow you to easily customize your grid layouts for various screen sizes.
-This ensures that your design adapts perfectly across mobile, tablet, and desktop screens.
+Tailwind’s sm, md, lg, and xl breakpoints simplify customizing grid layouts for seamless design across mobile, tablet, and desktop screens.

 Practical Example: A Responsive Grid